-Environmental factors have continued to be further enhanced by the procurement of services including experienced professionals focusing on SEND and mental health and wellbeing including a play therapist.
+Environmental factors have continued to be further enhanced by the procurement of services including experienced professionals focusing on SEND and mental health and wellbeing including a play therapist, speech and language therapist.

-The School faces a number of principal risks as set out in the 'Principal Risks and Uncertainties' section
+The school faces several principal risks as set out in the 'Principal Risks and Uncertainties' section

-The School uses various financial instruments including cash and items such as trade debtors and trade creditors that arise directly from its operations.
+The school uses various financial instruments including cash and items such as trade debtors and trade creditors that arise directly from its operations.